More and more people are deciding to take up self-consumption and install solar panels to generate their own energy.

-One of the questions newcomers to self-consumption most frequently ask is: how can I sell my excess power to the grid to help me save on my electricity bill?
+One of the questions people taking up self-consumption most frequently ask is: How can I sell my surplus solar energy to help me save on my electricity bill?

-There are two important options for your surplus energy:
+There are two significant options for your surplus energy:

-This is the option we recommend.
-It is the most common choice for electricity self-consumption users to save money through the surplus energy from their solar panel installation.
+This is the option we recommend, the most common choice for electricity self-consumption users to save money with the surplus energy from their solar panel installation.

-Here, we will explain the sections on your bill to help you fully understand your electricity bill.
+Here, we will explain the different sections in your invoice to help you fully understand your electricity bill.